 One of the risks of employing an operating loan is when the crop itself does not yield enough return to pay off the loan, such as when prices drop unexpectedly or poor yields.
 In this type of situation, the farmer may be forced to carry the operating losses into the following crop cycle if they do not have alternative capital available to cover the balance.
 As farmers know, the continuation of this situation impedes profitability and the accumulation of working capital, and increases financial risk.

 Operating loans are common across industries, from dairies to cash crops, fruit orchards to vegetables, nurseries to greenhouses.
 When used properly, they provide financial liquidity when it is needed most, with a short-term repayment to be able to efficiently remove this debt from the balance sheet.

-Martin Kasperski is a senior financial services officer with GreenStone.
+Martin Kasperski is a vice president of lending with GreenStone.
 To learn more about GreenStone's loans or speak directly with a financial services officer near you, stop by a local branch.